Anjuman (1970 film)

 The film was released at the worst possible political situation of the country with Bangladesh war of independence raging in former East Pakistan.
 Nevertheless, the film became a huge success, with famous tracks by Runa Laila and Ahmed Rushdi.

 The film won 8 Nigar Awards in the categories of best film, best director, best screenplay, best musician, best lyricist, best playback female singer, best editor, best art director and best comedian.

 Plot

-The film is a tragedy based on a tawaif (courtesan) 'Anjuman' played by Rani,a "tawaiif" who flirts with the emotions of a wealthy Nawab Wajahat Ali (Santosh Kumar) and later falls in love with his younger brother Nawab Asif Ali played by Waheed Murad.
-In order to save his older brother's marriage, Asif decides to frequent Anjuman's "kotha" in an "exchange" demanded by Anjuman, although Asif being in love with another girl Nudrat (played by Deeba).
-Noorulain Zartaj (Sabiha Khanum), wife of Nawab Wajahat Ali, eventually implores Anjuman javed to forsake her own love so that Asif can live happily.
-At the end, Anjuman has to face a fate worse than death, where she is invited to sing at the wedding of her lover.
-Lovelorn and disappointed Anjuman offers a woeful song, as she has swallowed poison, and dies at the feet of her lover.
+The film depicts a tragic tale centered around Anjuman, a tawaif portrayed by Rani, who initially captivates the wealthy Nawab Wajahat Ali, played by Santosh Kumar, only to later find herself falling for his younger brother, Nawab Asif Ali, portrayed by Waheed Murad.
+Asif, torn between duty and desire, frequents Anjuman's kotha at her request, despite his affection for another woman, Nudrat, portrayed by Deeba.
+Noorulain Zartaj, Nawab Wajahat Ali's wife, played by Sabiha Khanum, beseeches Anjuman to sacrifice her own happiness for Asif's sake.
+The story culminates tragically as Anjuman, heartbroken and betrayed, sings a sorrowful melody at her lover's wedding before succumbing to poison, dying at his feet.